digital-raven/daybook/docs/man/daybook-convert.1.rst

 DESCRIPTION
 ===========
-This command converts the headings in a CSV.
+This command converts a CSV to daybook format.

 EXAMPLES
 ========
+Different financial institutions export their CSVs in different formats.
+Daybook's convert function helps you maintain scripts for each one so you can easily convert to daybook's format.

 Let's say your bank exported an example CSV in the following format.

 ::